 Disclaimer: This is a homelab experiment.
-I’m describing what I tested and what I found.
-This is not a recommendation to run this in production — quite the opposite, as the security analysis will show.
+I’m reporting what I tested and what I found.
+Read it as a “do not run this in production” writeup, because the security analysis below makes that case in detail.

 Hardware and Software Stack